-- Symptoms of SCN infections can range from no visible evidence of plant injury to plant death in certain areas of the field. - Chlorosis (yellowing) is caused by nitrogen deficiency because of the ability of SCN to inhibit Rhizobium nodule formation. - Areas are patchy, circular or oval in shape. - Symptoms associated with SCN damage are similar to other crop production problems, such as potassium and nitrogen deficiencies, iron chlorosis, herbicide injury, soil compaction, drought stress and other soybean diseases. - White or yellow females are the only visible sign of SCN infection, but they may not be present at the time of sampling.
+- Symptoms of SCN depend on population density so you may not see visible symptoms in the early years of an infestation. - Chlorosis (yellowing) is caused by nitrogen deficiency because of the ability of SCN to inhibit Rhizobium nodule formation. - Areas are patchy, circular or oval in shape. - Symptoms associated with SCN damage are similar to other crop production problems, such as potassium and nitrogen deficiencies, iron chlorosis, herbicide injury, soil compaction, drought stress and other soybean diseases. - White or yellow females are the only visible sign of SCN infection, but they may not be present at the time of sampling.
 Cysts (dead brown females) are not visible in soil. - White female SCN are most readily seen in the field when the soybean plant begins to flower.
 While observation of white females will confirm an SCN infestation, it tells you little about the level of infestation.
 If you dig up roots and don't find a white female, that does not mean that SCN is absent.
 The only way to get a reliable diagnosis is through a professional diagnostic laboratory.

-White females of SCN on soybean roots are visible to the naked eye but are still very small (here magnified 32X.
+White females of SCN on soybean roots are visible to the naked eye but are still very small (here magnified 32X).